basicswap/basicswap/README.md

 Built as a low-friction, highly secure solution to the frequent losses of funds on centralized exchanges (e.g., FTX, BitFinex, MtGox), **BasicSwap** aims to provide more reliable and secure cryptocurrency trading conditions for everyone.

 **BasicSwap** is currently in active development by the community.
-While it already offers some of the essential trading features you'd expect from an exchange, more features and quality-of-life improvements are being worked on with the goal to provide you with a smoother user experience.
+While it already offers some of the essential trading features you'd expect from an exchange, more features and quality-of-life improvements are being worked on with the goal to provide a smoother user experience.

 ## Features